 TÜV - Date of the goods vehicle test certificate (Germany)

-Step Four: Pricing and Bond
+Step Four: Pricing

 Contact SHAREaCAMPER if you would like some advice on setting your price.
 The daily rate is dependent on several factors: Location, quality, how many it can sleep, how much the vehicle is worth etc.

 Step Five: Picture Upload

 Ideally upload a few photos of the exterior and then around 10 photos of all the facilities, bathroom, beds etc is what’s required.
 A photo speaks a 1000 words, so is a crucial part in hiring out your vehicle.
 Just drag and drop the photo into the box with one main whole vehicle shot as a cover photo and the rest in the camper pictures.